iotaledger/trinity-wallet/.github/CONTRIBUTING.md

 To suggest a new feature, talk to the IOTA community and IOTA Foundation members in the #trinity-discussion channel on [Discord](https://discord.iota.org/).

-If the Trinity team approves your feature, the team will create an issue for it.
+If the Trinity team approves your feature, you can create an issue for it.
 </details>

 <br>